-It’s only recently that I’ve learned about the huge benefits of chia seeds.
-I was so impressed that I decided to dedicate a whole challenge to this ultimate super food.
-Stay with me – within just a few minutes you’ll understand why these miracle seeds are a perfect companion for a simplified, clean eating lifestyle.
+It's only recently that I've learned about the huge benefits of chia seeds (salvia hispanica).
+I was so impressed that I decided to dedicate several pages to this ultimate super food.
+Stay with me – within just a few minutes you'll understand why these miracle, gluten-free seeds are a perfect companion for a simplified, clean eating lifestyle.
 I share with you the 15 most important reasons.

-These tiny seeds from Mexico are actually taking the health world by storm.
-As a super food, it is rumored that they have diverse healing powers dating back to Mayan cultures more than 3,000 years ago.
+These tiny seeds from Mexico have taken the health world by storm.
+As a superfood, it is rumored that they have diverse healing powers dating back to Mayan cultures more than 3,000 years ago.

-In the younger Aztec culture, the protein rich seeds earned the name “runners’ food” and were specifically used by messengers who needed to keep up their energy on their cross-empire journeys.
+In the younger Aztec culture, the protein-rich power houses earned the name “runners’ food” and were specifically used by messengers who needed to keep up their energy on their cross-empire journeys.

 If we are to believe in old Mexican folk medicine, then one single teaspoon of chia seed is sufficient to supply a human with nutrients for 24 hours.
 Let's look at bit closer at what kinds of nutrients and other benefits this power package really has to offer.